• Skip to main content

 Artistic marbling patterns

 When I was set this challenge I didn’t know what I would create, but I knew it would be colourful.
 I mixed up six colours of glaze.
-The base colour is pale pink and on top of this, I added pools and strips of a darker pink, red, orange, white, blue.
-I then took a cocktail stick and repeatedly drew it through the colours to create patterns you see below – Gorgeous and such a lot of fun too.
+The base colour is pale pink and on top of this, I added pools and strips of darker pink, red, orange, white, and blue.
+I then took a cocktail stick and repeatedly drew it through the colours to create the patterns you see below – Gorgeous and such a lot of fun too.

 Beautiful artistic mirror glaze patterns created with a simple cocktail stick by Lindy Smith